pw32x/Downland_C/README.md

 ## SCORING SYSTEM

-There are exactly five pick ups per room
+There are exactly five pick ups per room.
-	The first two are always keys, the last three are treasures Treasures are randomly chosen at game start up
+The first two are keys and the last three are treasures randomly chosen at game start up.

+The pickups are:
-	   Key:        200 points
+- Key:        200 points
-	   Money bag:  300 points
+- Money bag:  300 points
-	   Diamond:    400 points
+- Diamond:    400 points

 The scoring system also has a random-based component.
-The three treasures are randomly chosen at game start.
-When they're picked up, the player gets the base points, plus the game adds a random amount anywhere from 0 to 127.
+The three treasures are randomly chosen at game .
+When they're picked up, the player gets the base points, plus the game adds a random amount  from 0 to 127.

-    In the original game, the random points depend on an wandering pointer that goes linearly along the rom's address space (c000 - df5a).
-When those points are needed, the value at the pointer's current location is read and the first 7 bits are returned.
-Here, it's just a value generated from a call to the C rand() function.

 ## DEBUGGING